Real Tlamazolan

-Deportivo Real Tlamazolan is a Mexican professional football team based in Ciudad Guzmán, Jalisco, Mexico currently playing in Liga de Balompié Mexicano.
+Deportivo Real Tlamazolan was a Mexican professional football club based in Ciudad Guzmán, Jalisco, that competed in the Liga de Balompié Mexicano.

 History

-The team was founded in June 2021 to take part in the Liga de Balompié Mexicano starting in August.
+The team was founded on June 13, 2021 to take part in the Liga de Balompié Mexicano starting in August.

-On August 22, 2021, the team played its first official match, defeating Neza F.C. by a score of 1–4.
+On August 22, 2021, the team played its first official match, defeating Toros Neza by a score of 1–4.
 Santiago Giraldo scored the first goal in the club's history.

 Stadium

-Real Tlamazolan plays its home games at the Estadio Olímpico de Ciudad Guzmán, which has an approximate capacity for 3,000 spectators.
+Deportivo Real Tlamazolan played its home games at the Estadio Olímpico de Ciudad Guzmán in Ciudad Guzmán, Jalisco, which has an approximate capacity for 3,000 spectators.